MrKaszeba19/MrKaszeba19/README.md

     * computing mathematical data
     * databases

->U siebie rób jak u siebie, czyli zawsze mocne 30%. ;)
+>U siebie rób jak u siebie – a jak dawać z siebie, to zawsze mocne 30%. ;)

 <!--
 **RooiGevaar19/RooiGevaar19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.